Requirements for the Alt A Graduate Teacher Education Program (TEP)

 How do I apply for admission to UNA?

 To apply for admission to an Alt A program at UNA, an application should be filed with the graduate admissions office.
-Click here to navigate to the Graduate Admissions webpage.
+Visit the Graduate Admissions webpage here.
 After the graduate admissions office has received all necessary application components, your file will be processed.
 If accepted, you will receive a letter of acceptance into the program listing the name of your assigned advisor.
 All Alt A students are admitted to the University on a conditional basis.

 *Students must meet with their assigned education advisor to initiate the "Content Area Review" prior to registering for any coursework.* Candidates should consult with their academic advisor(s) throughout their program to ensure all program requirements are being met.
-Click here for a list of advisors for each major.
+List of Advisors for Each Major

 How do I register for classes?